 Every moment is a teachable moment

 Autism residential treatment students live together with around-the-clock professional staff members in a comfortable, safe, home-like facility specifically designed to enhance social, behavioral, communicative, functional and academic growth.
 Each student’s day, from wake-up to bedtime, is highly structured and caters to the individual’s sensory needs.
-All activities – from personal grooming, to group meal preparation, to recreation – are designed to help the student practice skills acquired at Monarch School or elsewhere.
+All activities – from personal grooming, to group meal preparation, to recreation – are designed to help the student practice skills acquired at Monarch School.

 Practice for the real world

 Monarch Boarding Academy’s unique environment allows autism residential treatment students to work on generalization of concepts and skills that can be applied to the broader community.
 This is achieved via continuity of methods, techniques, and expectations between Monarch School and Monarch Boarding Academy.
 Progress in key behavioral areas is tracked daily.